-The middle and southwest Georgia legislator seeks to use the legislative process to create a higher, better quality of life for all citizens by promoting jobs and a stronger, more diversified economy, better education, safe and secure communities, a clean environment, affordable and accessible health care, sustainable agriculture, energy independence, and a strong national defense - all within the context of a balanced budget.
+The middle and southwest Georgia legislator defines his goal in public life as “seeking a higher, better quality of life for all citizens by promoting jobs and a stronger, more diversified economy, a better educated population, safe and secure communities free of crime and drugs, a clean environment, affordable and accessible health care, a safe food supply, energy independence, and a strong national defense -- all within the context of a balanced budget.”

-Congressman Bishop promotes the values and morals of Southwest Georgians - "God, country, work, family, and guns."
-He has co-sponsored amendments to the U.S. Constitution protecting the U.S. flag against acts of desecration; ensuring a balanced federal budget; and allowing voluntary, non-denominational prayer in schools and other public places.
-He also supports the Second Amendment, receiving the grade of “A+” from the National Rifle Association.
+Bishop has advocated for the values and morals of Southwest Georgians - "God, country, work, family, and guns" - through his support for several Constitutional amendments.
+Bishop has co-sponsored amendments to ensure a balanced federal budget and allow voluntary, non-denominational prayer in schools and other public localities.
+He also is a strong supporter of Second Amendment rights, receiving the grade of “A+” from the National Rifle Association.

-Congressman Bishop has pushed through many other initiatives of special concern to the Second District, including legislation to name the new U.S. Courthouse in Albany for civil rights leader C.B.
-King and legislation to rename the main post office in Albany for Dr. Walter Carl Gordon, Jr. He has supported bills to expand and improve the Andersonville Historic Site, as well as efforts to sustain and build new structures at the Second District's military installations, including Fort Benning and the Marine Corps Logistics Base (MCLB) in Albany.
-He supported the minting of a commemorative coin honoring the United States Army Infantry, and helped fund the construction of the National Infantry Museum and Soldier Center.
-Finally, he has secured more than a billion dollars in federal grants and loans for communities throughout the Second District, making the area one of the nation's leaders in qualifying for federal community development funding.
+Bishop has pushed through many initiatives of special concern to the Second District, including legislation to name the new U.S. Courthouse in Albany for civil rights leader C.B.
+King and legislation to rename the main post office in Albany for Dr. Walter Carl Gordon, Jr. He has supported bills to expand and improve the Andersonville and Jimmy Carter Historic Sites, as well as efforts to sustain and build new structures at the Second District's military installations, including Fort Benning in Columbus and the Marine Corps Logistics Base (MCLB) in Albany.
+He supported the minting of a commemorative coin honoring the United States Army Infantry, with a portion of the proceeds supporting Columbus' National Infantry Museum and Soldier Center.
+Additionally, he has secured more than a billion dollars in federal grants and loans for communities throughout the Second District, making the area one of the nation's leaders in qualifying for federal community development funding.

-Bishop was born February 4, 1947, in Mobile, Alabama, and is the son of the late Dr. Sanford D. Bishop, Sr., the first president of Bishop State Community College in Mobile, Alabama, and Mrs. Minnie S. Bishop, a librarian.
-He is married to the Honorable Vivian Creighton Bishop, who serves as the elected Clerk of the Municipal Court of Columbus, Georgia (court administrator).
-They have a daughter, Aayesha J. Reese, and a granddaughter, Londyn.
+Bishop is the son of the late Dr. Sanford D. Bishop, Sr., the first president of Bishop State Community College in Mobile, Alabama, and the late Mrs. Minnie S. Bishop, a librarian.
+Congressman Sanford Bishop is married to the Honorable Vivian Creighton Bishop, who is serving as the elected Clerk of the Municipal Court of Columbus, Georgia (court administrator).
+They have a daughter, Aayesha J. Reese and a granddaughter, Londyn.